unitaryfund/mitiq/docs/source/examples/scaling.md

 print("Avg improvement factor (`insert_id_layers`): ", round(np.average(results["id"]), 4))
 ```

-As we can see, both techniques offer an improvement.
+As we can see, both techniques offer an improvement, but for this problem identity insertion outperforms folding dramatically.
+This is due to the fact that ZNE assumes one can scale the noise throughout a circuit by doubling, tripling, etc, the noise's strength.
+Identity insertion does exactly this, and hence has great performance on this simple noise model.
+Noise models with increased complexity would likely see more equal, or perhaps better performance by folding-based techniques.

 ## Conclusion